usithadev/firstwx/README.md

 This is my first GUI application wriiten with C++ and wxWidgets.
-I'll write build instructions later.

 BUILD INSTRUCTIONS
 ___